ws-garcia/ECPTextStream/docs/api/methods/restartstreamreader.md

 ---
-title: RestartPointer
+title: RestartStreamReader
 parent: Methods
 grand_parent: API
 nav_order: 4
 ---

-# RestartPointer
+# RestartStreamReader
 {: .fs-9 }

-Moves the pointer to the text stream’s beginning position.
+Moves the pointer to the initial position of the stream and clears the buffer.
 {: .fs-6 .fw-300 }

 ---

 ## Syntax

-*expression*.`RestartPointer`
+*expression*.`RestartStreamReader`

 ### Parameters